TKashtanova/finalProject/README.md

 What parameters contribute to performance the most?

-What are the most difficult texts to classify and why?
+What are the most difficult text to classify and why?

 ## Research Methods